bskyprism/taproom/README.md

 ### TAP_ADMIN_PASSWORD

 This is the secret for your tap server.
+The Tap server also will send this as authentication when it calls the webook URL here.

 ### ALLOW_ANON_READS

 The Tap server requires the admin password for all requests.
-If this variable is set, then read operations do not require any auth.
+This server knows the admin password, and it can add additional, or more relaxed, authentication.
+If this variable is set, then read operations do not require any auth, only writes.

 ### REGISTRATION_SECRET